agisx/agisx/README.md

 <p align="justify">
   👤 <strong>Agi</strong>
-    is a software engineer with 3 years of relevant experience and a Bachelor of Technology degree in Information Technology.
-Agi has skills in Laravel, SQL, C#, and Javascript.
-Agi has developed a mobile application for rubber plantation system digitalization using Android IDE and Laravel.
+    is a Software Engineer with 5 years of experience and a Bachelor's degree in Information Technology.
+He is proficient in Laravel (PHP), SQL, JavaScript, Python, and C#, with expertise in developing integrated enterprise systems such as an e-invoice holding platform connected to SAP.
+Agi also has experience in mobile application development and is skilled in both development and ongoing system support.

   ✨<strong>Areas of expertise :</strong>
    <ul>